 Gail Ann Dorsey is fabulous on vocal and bass as she performs "Under Pressure" with David Bowie.
 She sings the Freddie Mercury part.

 Some guys singing "Bad Romance."
 It's so much fun.

 Molly Bell is amazing.
-We have a profile of her here in Triviana Arts & Entertainment, but here's a favorite video of her performing in Divas for Life.
-Find out more about Divas for Life.
+We have a profile of her here in Regarding Arts, but here's a favorite video of her performing in Divas for Life.

 "Laundry Room."
 Another from The Avett Brothers.
 Here is another tune that delves deep into emotion and yearning.

 "While My Guitar Gently Weeps."
 Fabulous band performs in 2004 to honor George Harrison upon his posthumous induction into the Rock and Roll Hall of Fame as a solo artist.
 Tom Petty and the Heartbreakers, Jeff Lynne, Steve Ferrone, Dhani Harrison and Prince.
 Mike Campbell of the Heartbreakers does the early solo stuff.
 Prince shows up and takes over.